 Tool Purpose Activities to Date Media coverage District staff created media content along with assistance from the consulting team.
 This included press releases and Public Service Announcements (PSAs) to advertise the open house and the online survey.
-Press Releases: • May 18, 2016 • July 27, 2016 • December 19, 2016 PSAs: Times Colonist • May 21, 2016 Saanich News: • May 18, 25, 2016 • November 10, 2016 • January 13, 2016 • November 24, 27, 2017 Facebook • May 24, 2016 Website, Social Media, Postcard and Planning Process Brochure Social Media, Postcard and Planning Process Is nosted by the District.
+Press Releases: Saanich News: • May 18, 2016 • May 18, 25, 2016 • July 27, 2016 • November 10, 2016 • December 19, 2016 • January 13, 2016 PSAs: • May 21, 2016 • May 21, 2016 • May 24, 2016 Website, Social Media, Postcard and Planning Process Brochure A dedicated web page has been created for the project and is hosted by the District.
 Promotion of public events, such as the Open House and Online Survey, was conducted through the webpage and through the social media.
-A postcard was developed and distributed throughout the community to advertise the online survey and an information brochure was distributed at the Mar Farmer 2 Farmer event and a regional food garden to August 2017.
-Postcards were distributed for workshop from Decei Task Force (TF) meetings The Task Force acts as a touchstone throughout the planning process, providing guidance and advice at key junctures.
+A postcard was developed and distributed throughout the community to advertise the online survey and an information brochure was distributed at regional farming and food events.
+The website can be viewed at: saanich.ca Postcards were distributed at key events and community facilities throughout the month of May 2016.
+The information brochure was distributed at the March 2017 Farmer 2 Farmer event and a regional food garden tour in August 2017.
+Postcards were distributed for workshop from December 2016 to January 2017.
+Postcards were distributed regarding the Draft Plan from November 2017 to January 2018.
+Task Force (TF) meetings The Task Force acts as a touchstone throughout the planning process, providing guidance and advice at key junctures.
 The nine members of the Task Force represent various aspects of the local food system.
 There were five Task Force meetings held to provide project updates, to develop a strong rapport with Task Force members, and to ensure that their feedback is incorporated into all deliverables.
 The purpose of the Task Force meetings were as follows: 1.
 Introduction, scoping and review of public engagement strategy.
 2. Vision statement, goals, and objectives.
 3. Identification of issues and opportunities.
 4. Review and refine proposed priority issues and recommended actions.
 5. Feedback on the draft AFSP themes, objectives and actions.
 Five Task Force meetings occurred.
 March 3, 2016: Meeting #1 - Introduction to the project and the scope of the project, review of community engagement strategy, and stakeholder mapping exercise.
 March 31, 2016: Meeting #2 - Vision statement was drafted and an initial discussion on key issues.
 April 21, 2016: Meeting #3 - A SWAT analysis was workshopped.
 September 22, 2016: Meeting #4 - Discussion on key themes and brainstorming for recommended actions.
 March 29, 2017 - Review and consult on themes and recommended actions and review of draft implementation strategy.